Symfony 4: A quick Demo

 For Symfony dependencies, Symfony Flex also recognizes a few more versions than

-the usual Composer ones, mainly next
+the usual Composer ones, mainly next, previous, lts, and stable (they

 don’t all work yet though).